- These steps apply to 32-bit Raspbian* OS, which is an official OS for Raspberry Pi* boards.

 setupvars.shagain after logging in:

-Follow the next steps to run pre-trained Face Detection network using Inference Engine samples from the OpenVINO toolkit.
+Follow the next steps to use the pre-trained face detection model using Inference Engine samples from the OpenVINO toolkit.

 out_0.bmp) with detected faced enclosed in rectangles.